-The enzyme CYP450 3A digests Xanax in the liver.
+The enzyme cytochrome P450 3A (CYP450 3A) digests Xanax in the liver.
 Drugs that block the functioning of this enzyme will affect how the body removes Xanax, which can increase its levels in the blood.

-Drugs that block the effect of CYP450 3A include fluoxetine and birth control pills.
+Some examples of drugs that block the effect of CYP450 3A include fluoxetine and birth control pills.

-The doctors, nurses, and pharmacists that work for Poison Control offer free, confidential consultations 24 hours a day and 7 days a week.
-They can assist people with suspected overdoses.
+The doctors, nurses, and pharmacists who work for Poison Control offer free, confidential consultations 24 hours per day and 7 days per week.
+They can assist people who may have overdosed.

-If someone has collapsed, had a seizure, has trouble breathing, or will not wake up, someone must call 911.
+If someone has collapsed, had a seizure, has difficulty breathing, or will not wake up, someone must call 911.
 The person will need to go to the closest emergency room right away.

 Doctors do not use activated charcoal, dialysis, or bowel irrigation for benzodiazepine toxicity.

-Doctors may give people with severe benzodiazepine toxicity a flumazenil injections to treat the overdose.
+Doctors may give people with severe benzodiazepine toxicity a flumazenil injection to treat the overdose.
 Flumazenil is an injectable drug that reverses the effect of a benzodiazepine by blocking the benzodiazepine receptor.

-People who are taking Xanax must let their doctors and pharmacists know if they are taking other medications.
-CNS depressants, digoxin, opioids, and CYP450 3A inhibitors can interact with Xanax and cause an unintentional overdose.
+People taking Xanax must let their doctors and pharmacists know if they are also taking other medications.
+CNS depressants, digoxin, opioids, and CYP450 3A inhibitors can all interact with Xanax and cause unintentional overdose.

-Some people try to harm themselves by taking large doses of Xanax or combining Xanax with other drugs.
+Some people try to harm themselves by taking large amounts of Xanax or combining Xanax with other drugs.
 Overdoses and misuse of Xanax can lead to coma and death.

-If you or someone has overdosed on Xanax, it is essential to get emergency medical attention immediately.
+If someone has overdosed on Xanax, it is essential to get emergency medical help immediately.